bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

        Select a provider for the service here.

-       The range of providers available in the dropdown is determined by the chosen service type.
+       Providers available in the dropdown are determined by the chosen service type.

 **Specific fields:**